-ISD is a powerful tool for realizing the potential of WIOA by streamlining administrative processes to direct more of the system's limited resources to value-added customer interactions.
+ISD is a powerful tool for realizing the potential of WIOA by streamlining administrative processes in order to direct more of the system's limited resources to value-added customer interactions.
 By braiding resources and programs provided under WIOA and redefining customer flow and access to services, ISD supports more efficient use of system resources on behalf of job seekers and employers.
-Co-enrollment, a crucial part of ISD, removes the barriers created by categorical customer eligibility requirements - staff can serve nearly any customer because most customers are enrolled into multiple programs.
+Co-enrollment, a crucial part of ISD, removes the barriers created by categorical customer eligibility requirements - staff are able to serve nearly any customer because the majority of customers are enrolled into multiple programs.
 This manual describes the Spokane WorkSource System's approach to ISD with co-enrollment.